openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Verifier

   The entity that requests, receives and validates Verifiable Presentations.
 During presentation of Credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet that is acting as an OAuth 2.0 Authorization Server.
-The verifier is a specific case of OAuth 2.0 Client, just like Relying Party (RP) in [@OpenID.Core].
+The Verifier is a specific case of OAuth 2.0 Client, just like Relying Party (RP) in [@OpenID.Core].

 Issuer-Holder-Verifier Model